Designation Application Help

 The TRO office MAY be able to supply documentation for past conferences.
 Please note there is a fee associated with requests of previous documentation.
 We highly recommend that you keep all documentation for all conferences and workshops that you attend in a safe, secure place.
 We also encourage you to participate in the PCC process at each TRO conference in order to ensure that there are clear records of your participation.

 You will be notified by mail regarding the status of your application in the month that your package is reviewed.
 For example, if you submitted your package for the November Review, you will be notified in November.
-If you are successful, you will receive a Registration Card and Registration pin.
+If you are successful, you will receive a Registration with TRO Card and Designation pin.
 If you have not been successful, your letter will outline the missing information you will need to submit with your appeal.

 Applications must be received by the first of the month prior to the review.
 Submission dates are the 1st of: January, April, July, October.
 Quarterly reviews take place the months of: February, May, August, and November.

-Click here to download the initial Registration (R/TRO, R/TRO DIP) forms to view the Professional Contribution Points page as a quick reference for professional contribution opportunities you may have participated in during the past 5 years and how many points you may obtain for each.
+Click here to download the initial Designation (R/TRO, R/TRO DIP) forms to view the Professional Contribution Points page as a quick reference for professional contribution opportunities you may have participated in during the past 5 years and how many points you may obtain for each.

 Designation & Certification FAQ

 Registration (R/TRO or R/TRO DIP) is a designation issued through Therapeutic Recreation Ontario (TRO), a provincial voluntary membership organization.
-A registered member of TRO has demonstrated that they are a well-rounded practitioner, having met certain criteria in the areas of Therapeutic Recreation (TR) education, TR experience and Professional Contributions, in addition to being an active member in good standing with Therapeutic Recreation Ontario.
+A Registered Professional member of TRO has demonstrated that they are a well-rounded practitioner, having met certain criteria in the areas of Therapeutic Recreation (TR) education, TR experience and Professional Contributions, in addition to being an active member in good standing with Therapeutic Recreation Ontario.
 Only members of TRO can become registered with TRO.
 Certification (CTRS) is a credential that is issued through the National Council for Therapeutic Recreation Certification (NCTRC), an international credentialing organization.
 A Certified Therapeutic Recreation Specialist (CTRS) is a recreational therapist that has passed the national certification exam and met the requirements for training, skills, and knowledge recognized as essential for recreational therapy practice.

-To become registered with TRO, there is a formal application process; the applicant must maintain their membership annually with TRO, they must have graduated from an academic institution in a TR program, completing a certain number of TR credits, and supportive coursework credits.
+To earn your designation with TRO, there is a formal application process; the applicant must maintain their membership annually with TRO, they must have graduated from an academic institution in a TR program, completing a certain number of TR credits, and supportive coursework credits.
 In addition, the applicant must have completed a minimum number of hours of practical experience, exercising TRO’s standards of practice.
 Lastly, the applicant must demonstrate contributions to the profession by earning professional contribution points for activities such as supervising students, attending or presenting at conferences, to name a few.
 Individuals seeking certification apply to NCTRC and must meet established standards that include education, experience, and continuing professional development.
 The Certified Therapeutic Recreation Specialist (CTRS) credential is granted by NCTRC after the specific educational and experiential qualifications are met, eligibility to take the exam is established, and testing is successfully completed.

 R/TRO is for degree-prepared practitioners and R/TRO DIP is for diploma-prepared practitioners.

-To maintain your registration with TRO, you must demonstrate ongoing education in TR over the course of 5 years.
+To maintain your designation with TRO, you must demonstrate ongoing education in TR over the course of 5 years.
 Every 5 years you will be required to collect professional contribution points These can be earned through education opportunities, supervising students, taking courses, or facilitating learning opportunities.
-You must also maintain your membership in good standing with TRO by submitting your membership renewal and membership fee annually, as well as the $25 maintenance fee to renew your designation every five years.
+You must also maintain your membership in good standing with TRO by submitting your membership renewal and membership fee annually, as well as the maintenance fee to renew your designation every five years.
 To maintain your CTRS certification, you must earn a minimum of 50 hours of continuing education, related to the NCTRC Job Task Analysis.
 You are also required to submit an annual maintenance application and fee each year of the 5-year cycle.